How long can you keep Dry Aged Steak in fridge?

 Time scale of how long can you keep dry aged steak in fridge:

 The main structural protein of the steak has begun to break down.
 But, at this stage, the beef is still bright and not sold as ‘aged’ as it will not yet have the complex flavours and tenderness typical of a dry aged steak.
 After this stage the flavour and tender texture begins to intensify, but so does the loss of weight and risk of spoilage- which is where our dry age refrigerator comes in.
-Steak Locker specialise in meat aging fridge products that age the meat in tightly controlled conditions that regulate the temperature, bacteria and humidity which take away the risk associated with dry aging.
+Steak Locker specialise in dry age fridges that age the meat in tightly controlled conditions that regulate the temperature, bacteria and humidity which take away the risk associated with dry aging.

 During this stage, the meat loses around 10% of its weight through evaporation.
 The fat and bone on the sides of the beef make the sides waterproof as water escapes from the front and back of the steak.
 As the moisture is drawn out of the meat, the flavor of it becomes more concentrated as a subtle nutty taste begins to develop.
 At this point the fat of the steak will not shrink but will begin to darken.